gurustump/lesliepaugh/plugins/coming-soon-maintenance-mode-ready/readme.txt

 3. <a href="http://readyshoppingcart.com/product/coming-soon-plugin-pro-version/#templates" title="Coming Soon WordPress Plugin Template">Coming Soon Template</a>

 == Changelog ==
+= 0.5.0 =
+ * Small fix for center and tile types of background of Klif template - http://readyshoppingcart.com/product/coming-soon-plugin-pro-version/
+ * Correct thickbox add - only on wp_enqueue_scripts, not before
+ * Small issues fix after test in debug mode (small warnings)
+ * Remove session start - it will not be used in plugin
+ * Add notice in admin area if PRO version is activated without Free (Base) version - http://readyshoppingcart.com/product/coming-soon-plugin-pro-version/
+ * Remove unused constant from code

 = 0.4.9 =
  * Added Name column to subscribers list if name field is enabled
  * Added export subscribers to CSV functionality
  * Small spelling issues
  * Code review
- * Improve the security for admin requests
+ * Improve the security for admin requests (thanks to David Alon)

 = 0.4.8 =
  * Rename common function name "import" - fix conflicts with many other plugins